Vinca major: Etymology

 The genus name probably derives from the Latin word vincire, meaning snip, as the long creeping vines were used to prepare garlands.
-The Latin specific epithet major means "larger", relative to the similar V. minor.
+The Latin specific epithet major means 'larger', relative to the similar V. minor.

 Distribution and habitat

-This species is found in southern Europe and northern Africa, from Spain and southern France east to the western Balkans, and also in northeastern Turkey and the western Caucasus.
-These are also found in lower Himalayan ranges in Asia.
+This species is found in southern Europe, from Spain and southern France east to the Balkans, and also in northeastern Turkey and the western Caucasus.

 It prefers moist undergrowth, woodlands, hedgerows and banks along the rivers at an altitude of 0–800 m above sea level.
 It grows well in full sun and in deep shade.

 As an invasive plant

 Vinca major is an invasive species in temperate parts of the United States, South Africa Australia, and New Zealand.
 It is especially a common noxious weed 'smothering' native plants and diversity in riparian area and oak woodland habitats of coastal California.
 It forms dense strands that envelop other plant life and can prevent saplings and shrubs from growing by blocking out the light.
 Periwinkle moves from place to place, with unintentional human help, in dumped garden waste or as plant fragments carried along in water.